-Coat the head of your baby’s penis with petroleum jelly every time you change his diaper during the first 2 weeks.
+Coat the sore area with petroleum jelly every time you change your baby's diaper during the first 2 weeks.

 Use a soft washcloth and warm water to gently clean your baby’s penis if it has stool on it.
+Try not to rub the sore area.
+It may slow healing or cause bleeding.
 You may use mild soap if the baby’s penis has stool on it.
 But most of the time no soap is needed.